brandaorafael/NodeBaseProject/README.md

     modules/                        --> Directory containing the controllers of the API. example/
             example-controller.js   --> API example controller module.
+    test/                           --> Directory containing all the automated test components. example/
-    node_modules/                   --> Directory automatically created with all the project dependencies.
+            example-controller.js   --> File with the specific tests for the example endpoint. tests.js                    --> Initial configuration of the automated tests. node_modules/                   --> Directory automatically created with all the project dependencies.

-This architecture has 3 main parts:
+This architecture has 4 main parts:
 * The ```app.js```, ```server.js``` and ```modules.js``` that configure the API
 * The ```routes``` directory that creates the url path endpoints and connects it with its respectives controllers
 * The ```modules``` directory with all the controllers for the API
+* The ```test``` directory containing the automated tests files.

 To create a new endpoint, you must create a new controller at the ```modules``` folder and import it to the ```server.js``` file and add it to its respective router object (probably you will have to create a new one as well).
 Finally you should create the new endpoint at the ```routes/v1``` folder and connects it to the object created on the ```server.js``` file.